Life Insurance Buying Mistakes

 There are plenty of low-cost life insurance options out there - so you might be surprised how inexpensive it is - in fact, for many people, it could cost you less than a single takeaway a month.

-Don’t just rely on life coverage through your employer
+Don’t just rely on life cover through your employer

 Don’t hide information from the insurer

 When you apply for life insurance, you’ll be asked a variety of questions about your health and lifestyle.
-It’s important to answer the questions honestly, as incorrect answers could invalidate any claim being made on the policy.
+It's important to tell your insurer everything about your medical history.
+This includes details such as whether you've had cancer, heart problems, high blood pressure, diabetes, or other conditions.

 Don’t underinsure